-- GSA public meetings that outlined the GSP development process and introduced stakeholders to the SMC. - Conducting GSA public meetings to present proposed methodologies to establish MT and MO and receive additional public input. - Reviewing public input on preliminary SMC methodologies with GSA representatives. - Providing a Draft GSP for public review and comment. - Establishing and modifying MT, MO, and definition of undesirable results based on feedback from public meetings, public/stakeholder review of the Draft GSP, and input from GSA staff/technical representatives.
+- GSA public meetings that outlined the GSP development process and introduced stakeholders to the SMC. - Conducting GSA public meetings to present proposed methodologies to establish MTs and MOs and receive additional public input. - Reviewing public input on preliminary SMC methodologies with GSA representatives. - Providing a Draft GSP for public review and comment. - Establishing and modifying MTs, MOs, and definition of undesirable results based on feedback from public meetings, public/stakeholder review of the Draft GSP, and input from GSA staff/technical representatives.

-To ensure the Plan area meets its sustainability goal by 2042, the GSA has proposed projects and management actions (PMA) to address undesirable results which are described in Section 4.
+To ensure the Plan area meets its sustainability goal by 2042, the GSA has proposed projects and management actions (PMAs) to address undesirable results which are described in Section 4.
 The projects expected to be implemented can include recharge basins, flood water on agricultural land, and in-lieu recharge.
 Projects and management actions may include revised well permit ordinances and demand reduction efforts.
-The overarching sustainability goal and the absence of significant and unreasonable levels of undesirable results are expected to be achieved by 2042 through implementation of the PMA.
+The overarching sustainability goal and the absence of significant and unreasonable levels of undesirable results are expected to be achieved by 2042 through implementation of the PMAs.
 The sustainability goals will be maintained through proactive monitoring and management by the GSA as described in this and the following chapters.
 Table 3-1 presents a summary of the six (6) undesirable results and whether each has occurred, is occurring, or is expected to occur in the future without GSP implementation.
-The table also presents a summary of the proposed PMA that have been developed to address each of the undesirable results that may be presently occurring or have historically occurred in the Subbasin.
-Representative Monitoring Sites (RMS) are identified for monitoring of interim milestones, MO, and MT for each sustainability indicator, and are also known as sustainability RMS wells.
-Locations of all sustainability RMS wells are shown in Figure 3-1.
+The table also presents a summary of the proposed PMAs that have been developed to address each of the undesirable results that may be presently occurring or have historically occurred in the Subbasin.
+Representative Monitoring Sites (RMS) are identified for monitoring of interim milestones, MOs, and MTs for each sustainability indicator and are shown in Figure 3-1.